Alfred E. Neuman: In other media

-In late 1959, Mad released a 45 rpm single entitled "What – Me Worry?"
-(ABC-Paramount 10013), by "Alfred E. Neuman and His Furshlugginer Five", featuring an uncredited voice actor singing as Neuman.
+In late 1959, Mad released a 45 rpm single entitled "What – me worry?", by Alfred E. Neuman and his Furshlugginer Five, featuring an uncredited voice actor singing Neuman's part.
 (The B-side of the single, "Potrzebie", is an instrumental.)

+In the 1957 French documentary Letter from Siberia, the filmmakers hung a print of Alfred in the background of a parody advertisement for Horn Flakes, a breakfast cereal presumably made from or including reindeer antlers.

-Alfred makes a cameo in an episode of Mister Magoo appearing at end of “Mr. Magoo and the Beanstalk” as the son of the giant from the fairy tale “Jack and the Beanstalk”.
-A live-action version of Neuman – an uncredited actor wearing a mask – appears briefly in the 1980 film Up the Academy which was originally released to theaters as Mad Magazine Presents Up the Academy.
-Mad later pulled its support from the film, and all footage of the Neuman character was excised from North American home video and television releases, although it was reinstated for the 2006 DVD release.
+Alfred makes a cameo in an episode of Mister Magoo appearing at end of "Mr. Magoo and the Beanstalk" as the son of the giant from the fairy tale "Jack and the Beanstalk".

+A live-action version of Neuman – an uncredited actor wearing a mask – appears briefly in the 1980 film Up the Academy.
+The film's original run in theaters was titled Mad Magazine presents: Up the Academy, but Mad Magazine revoked its support, so footage of the Neuman character was excised from later North American home video and television releases; the segment was restored on the 2006 DVD release.

 Neuman appeared occasionally in the early seasons of MADtv during sketches and interstitials, and briefly appeared in the animated TV series Mad.